-OS SYSTEMS manufactures 4 sizes of neck seals and 3 sizes of wrist seals.
+OS SYSTEMS offers 5 sizes of latex neck seals and 5 sizes of wrist seals.
 Make sure that you have the correct size seal installed on your drysuit BEFORE you start any stretching of the seals.

 WARNING!!
 Never use a seal that is so tight that blood flow is restricted to the head or hands.

-Too tight of a neck seal can lead to a life-threatening situation once in the water.
+A neck seal that is too tight can lead to a life-threatening situation once in the water.

-See the Drysuit Sizing Sheet at the back of this Manual for seal and sock sizings.
+See the Drysuit Sizing Sheet at the back of this manual for seal and sock sizing.